The Air Raid warden and the ARP

 Horror of horrors if the ARP man called out, "Put that light out at No.10", because if you lived in number 10, all the neighbours knew that you were endangering their lives too!
 You certainly made every effort to find the source of the chink of light which was causing the ire of the ARP Warden.

 ARP wardens' work dealing with the aftermath of dropped bombs

 The ARP also dealt with the aftermath of an air raid, mainly unexploded and time bombs.
 The wardens would clear a street of people and wait for the army bomb disposal team.
 All too often, they would have to clear bombed buildings and deal with the dead and survivors.

 Everyone had to leave their front and back doors unlocked at night so that if the house was hit by a bomb the rescue people could get in and deal with casualties.
 It was human nature for some people to take the opportunity to rob their neighbours.
 So part of wardens' duties were to act as special constables.
 Houses and shops that had been bombed had a large sign stating "Looters will be shot".
 I'm not sure if anybody was actually shot, but it was fair warning.

 During one air raid I saw ARP men pumping water onto incendiary bombs to put out the fires.
 My family thought they were very brave.
 They would stop by our back door and my mum would give them a cup of tea.

 ARP men would be on patrol from dusk till dawn the next morning.

-Something my father taught me that has become second nature to me is to back rather than drive into a parking space.
-This he said was that one could then drive out quickly in an emergency - and I have always done it.
-In practice he always went to his APR meetings by bicycle, but he hid have a car for getting him to and from the factory where he was employed as an engineer on war work.
+Something my father taught me that has become second nature to me in later years is to back rather than drive into a parking space.
+This he said was that you could drive out quickly in an emergency - and I have always done it.
+In practice he always went to his APR meetings by bicycle, but he did have a car for getting him to and from the factory where he was employed in a reserved occupation as an engineer on war work.